danielvillahermosadominguez/katalistpaymentservice/README.md

     - Decision: use like username the email until the "@", in lowercase, and remove special characters " ! # $ % & ' * + - / = ? ^ _ ` { |" and " ( ) , : ; < > @ [ \ ]"
     - In case we have a user with the same name we will include numbers at the end
     - https://knowledge.validity.com/hc/en-us/articles/220560587-What-are-the-rules-for-email-address-syntax-#:~:text=The%20most%20commonly%20used%20special,(%2D)%20and%20plus%20sign%20(%2B).&text=These%20alternative%20special%20characters%20may,a%20sending%20or%20receiving%20server.
+  - Prize of courses.
+Where is the source of information.
+Options
+    - Database and manually fill this information?
+    - Moodle.
+I haven't found any way to find it
+    - The same prize for every course.
+Hardcode, constant

 # Task related with the POC